hoanganpro2030/MineCraftData/README.md

 Type the following instructions consequently :

 > git add *

+The add command will stage all files changed to git (This is the precondition for commit command)

 > git commit -m "Type everything you want here"

+The commit command will commit all changes you added to your Git local branch (This is the precondition for push command)

 > git push

 After push command is fired your changes will be uploaded to remote in a nutshell.
 Other people just run pull command to keep update with you.

 ### Authorized by : hoangankaitou